 Renée Rothauge is an experienced trial attorney specializing in complex business and intellectual property disputes.
 In her more than 20 years of practice, Renée has developed a strong track record of success in the resolution or litigation of more than 200 complex business, technology and intellectual property cases.
-She has developed unique litgation methods and systems that allow her to calculate a case's probability of success, accurately assess litigation costs and create winning strategies to meet her client’s objectives.
+She has developed unique litigation methods and systems that allow her to calculate a case's probability of success, accurately assess litigation costs and create winning strategies to meet her client’s objectives.
 She is often retained by other attorneys to assist with cases which are extremely complex or hold a high degree of business risk.

 Chambers USA selected Renée as one of the top commercial litigators in Oregon.
 A principal reason cited is that “[h]er ability to conceive, manage and carry out a winning litigation strategy is amazing.”
 She has successfully defended and sued global and Fortune 500 companies in complex commercial and intellectual property disputes.
 Her client roster includes Harry & David, Columbia Helicopters, Dow Agro Sciences, Andritz, Inc., Dr. Martens USA, JB Instant Lawn, Plaid Pantry, Inc., Traeger Grills, L.L.
 Bean, Boyd Coffee, Asiana Airlines and other well-known corporations.
 She has helped privately-held companies and individuals protect their most important assets and net worth.

 Renée's unique talents were acknowledged by her peers when she was admitted into the prestigious American Board of Trial Advocates, a national organization which requires substantial jury trial experience and the highest professional ethics.
 She has been recognized by Best Lawyers in America, Chambers USA and Martindale Hubbell, where she holds an AV preeminent rating for the highest legal abilities and ethical standards.
-She is consistently recognized as one of Oregon’s top 50 lawyers and one of Oregon’s top 25 women lawyers by Oregon Super Lawyers.
+She is consistently recognized as one of Oregon’s top 50 lawyers, and one of Oregon’s top 25 women lawyers, by Oregon Super Lawyers magazine.
 Renée was ranked nationally as one of the top 250 women litigators in the United States by Benchmark Litigation as she “is considered among the top IP practitioners in the Pacific Northwest.”

 Renée is tenacious in the courtroom and represents her clients with focus and determination.
 Her scope of jury trial experience includes: